 - Show mercy.
 Are all three of your kids playing beautifully in the backyard?
 Take one for the team and empty the dishwasher instead of interrupting play time.

 - Offer a Reward?
 I’m torn on this one.
 On one hand, I think chores are a regular part of life.
-They’re a natural expectation and your child shouldn’t be fawned over for doing them— afterall no one’s throwing you a party when you vacuum.
+They’re a natural expectation and your child shouldn’t be fawned over for doing them — after all no one’s throwing you a party when you vacuum.
 On the other hand, some chores stink and I’ve been known to pop a piece of candy in my mouth as a reward for doing a chore I didn’t want to do.
 I’d say, go with your gut, your child’s personality, and the situation here.
-My kids have regular chores they are expected to do and “above and beyond” chores that they get paid for doing.
+My kids have regular chores I expect them to do and “above and beyond” chores that they get paid for doing.

 Do you like how I make it sound so easy?

-The earlier your start expecting and teaching your kids to do chores, the easier it will be once they’re older, but a lot will also depend on the kid and their personality.
-My 9 year old does her chores quickly and efficiently (although not without an attitude) so she can move on and do something she enjoys.
-My 7 year old has a better attitude about chores, but he’s easily distracted and has been known to feign helplessness.
+The earlier you start expecting and teaching your kids to do chores, the easier it will be once they’re older, but a lot will also depend on the kid and their personality.
+My 9-year-old does her chores quickly and efficiently (although not without an attitude) so she can move on and do something she enjoys.
+My 7-year-old has a better attitude about chores, but he’s easily distracted and has been known to feign helplessness.
 His chores take ages to complete unless he has a specific motivator, such as screen time.
-The 4 year old is hit or miss.
+The 4-year-old is hit or miss.
 She ranges from motivated to tantrum-y to manipulative when asked to do a chore.

 Do your kids do chores?
-Did I miss any good ones in my list?
+Did I miss any good ones on my list?
 Drop a comment and let me know!